Researchers who have claimed this convict

 Convict 278's Conduct Record (CON31-1-42,) image 96, confirms Donald Twaddle's trial, sentence and personal details: "Transptd.
 [Transported] for: "Theft;" Gaol report: "Good;" Hulk Cdt.
 [Conduct:] "Orderly;" Single.
 Stated this Offence: "House Robbery;” ...
 [R]elations live in the Daltons." ("CON31-1-42 Image 42")

-The barque "Lady Emma" departed Launceston for Adelaide, South Australia, on the 2nd of July 1839, and arrived at Port Adelaide on the 13th inst. with four passengers that included Donald Ferguson, as he became known.
+The barque "Lady Emma" departed Launceston for Adelaide, South Australia, on the 2nd of July 1839, and arrived at Port Adelaide on the 13th inst., with four passengers that included Donald Ferguson, as he was then known.

 Submitted by Researcher (17546) on 15 July 2024